 When Putin realized what had happened, that he had no air bridge and that any transport planes had a high risk of being shot down he cancelled their flights to Hostomel airport.

 As a result the Russians never got out of the airport in the first day.
 The Russians did continue to send assault forces in helicopters to try to take the airport.
-Many were shot down but the Russians did eventually take Hostomel airport - but by then it was too late, Kyiv was well defended.
+Many were shot down.
+The Russians did eventually take Hostomel airport - but by then it was too late, Kyiv was well defended.

 QUOTE STARTS